andrewvo/FizzBuzz/checkout.md

 ## What we're looking for

-We're _not_ looking for a complete solution.
 We're looking for the way that you tackle the problem, your thought processes, and the code you write as a result.
+Commit as many times as you like, this will help with following your thought processes.